mangal-interactions/contribute/templates/README.md

 second row tells whether it is required or optional, and the last row is reminders about how to format the data.

+🔭 A 100000ft. view of the data organisation, and of the relationship between the elements, is:

+- datasets contains networks
+- networks contains nodes
+- nodes are linked to a taxonomy backbone
+- interactions are linking two nodes
+- references, traits, and environment metadata are attached to various objects

 ⚠️ When filling-in the templates, **please do not remove** rows 2 and 3; they are used in the automatic validation we perform before moving on to manual inspection.
 Your data should always start on row 4.
 The column delimitor is `;`.